blak3r/treadspan/README.md

 6. Go to the Apple AppStore and install the "TreadSpan" app.
 7. Open the app and follow instructions.

+After the firmware is loaded, you can connect the chip to any old USB-C charger you have laying around.
+It does not need to stay connected to your computer.

 ### Hardware

 [![lilygo-ttgo-tdisplay.png](screenshots/lilygo-ttgo-tdisplay.png)](https://amzn.to/43eFNhn)